 Perhaps unsurprisingly, this was of little interest to the students of Barnard College, the daughters of the city’s middle and upper classes.
 Instead, they were much more interested in social work, clerical work, nursing, and teaching – then traditional middle-class careers for women.
 They flocked to these less sunbaked fields, volunteering in large numbers.
 It wasn’t long before the meeting minutes of the Committee on Women’s War Work featured a wry observation: "Miss Gunther says that not many Barnard girls seemed to go to the Food Lectures."

-Below: the summary of responses for the Barnard personnel survey
+Above: the summary of responses for the Barnard personnel survey.
+Columbia University and WW1 Collection, Box 5, Folder 5.

 There were 235 volunteers with experience in clerical work.
 There were thirty-eight for farm labor.
 There were two with factory work experience.
 There was one, for horse dealing.